10 tips for doing business with European coffee buyers

 - Check out the video series on coffee economics by Karl Wienhold to learn more about topics such as FOB prices, farmgate prices and the impact of exchange rates in coffee trade.

 Offer interested buyers a sample of your product.
 Samples give potential buyers the opportunity to approve the coffee beans and make sure they match their quality requirements before committing to a purchase.
 Hence, when you send a sample, make sure it is a true representation of the coffee you will be selling the client.

-If a buyer is interested in a sample, make sure to agree on when to send what kind of samples, including quantities, packaging, labelling and accompanying documentation.
-Regarding documentation, samples are often sent together with a factsheet providing information such as variety, altitude, soils, rainfall, location, annual production by grade or type of coffee, harvest and marketing season, labour practices, processing system, anti-pollution measures, warehousing, dry processing, distance to port and shipping options.
+If a buyer is interested in samples, make sure to agree on when to send them and what kind of samples to send, including quantities, packaging, labelling and accompanying documentation.
+Regarding documentation, samples are often sent together with a factsheet providing information such as:

-Buyers will assess both the physical and sensory quality of the samples you sent them.
+Buyers will assess both the physical and sensory quality of the samples you send.
 If you cannot match any particular aspect of the sample quality, tell your buyer as soon as possible.
-Always be honest and transparent about your samples and the quality of your coffee deliveries.
+Always be honest and transparent about your samples and the quality of your coffee supplies.
 If you are not, you risk losing the trust of your potential buyer.